Skip to main content

 What are vaccinations?

-A vaccine is a biological preparation that stimulates the immune system into producing antibodies, which help kill diseases.
+Each vaccine is a biological preparation that stimulates the immune system to produce antibodies, which help kill diseases.
 A vaccine often contains part of the disease it’s trying to prevent.
 It may have weakened or killed forms of a microbe, one of its toxins, or even one of its surface proteins.
-Putting an inactive part of the disease into the body teaches the immune system to recognize it and kill it upon future exposures.
+Putting an inactive part of the disease into the body teaches the immune system to recognize and kill it upon future exposure.

 Types of vaccines

 • Inactivated vaccines contain the germ’s “killed form” that causes the disease they’re trying to prevent.
-They don’t provide immune protection that’s as strong as attenuated vaccines, so several doses may be required over time.
+They don’t provide immune protection that’s as strong as attenuated vaccines, so several doses (called boosters) may be required over a person’s lifetime.

-• Toxoid vaccines contain toxins that are made by the virus or bacteria that cause the disease.
-They create immunity to the specific parts of the virus or bacteria that cause disease, not the disease itself.
+• Toxoid vaccines contain toxins made by the virus or bacteria that cause the disease.
+They create immunity to the specific parts of the germ that cause disease, not the disease itself.

-• Conjugate vaccines contain only particular parts of the germ that causes a disease, like a protein or sugar.
+• Conjugate, subunit, recombinant, and polysaccharide vaccines contain only particular parts of the germ, like a protein or a sugar, that cause disease.
 Conjugate vaccines are safe even for people with compromised immune systems.

 Vaccinations vs. immunizations

 Vaccines sometimes get confused with immunizations.
-Immunization is what happens to the body after administering a vaccine.
-It’s the process of the body becoming immune to whichever disease the vaccination was for.
+According to the National Library of Medicine’s MedlinePlus, vaccination refers to the process of getting a vaccine, while immunization is the protection that happens in the body after receiving a vaccine.
+It’s the process of the body becoming immune to the disease targeted by the vaccination.
 For example, a rotavirus vaccine would give someone immunity to rotavirus infection.

 Vaccination statistics

-• Flu vaccinations reduce the risk of flu illness by up to 40%-60%.
-(Centers for Disease Control and Prevention [CDC], 2020)
+• Flu vaccinations reduce the risk of flu illness by 40%–60%.
+(Centers for Disease Control and Prevention, 2024)

-Every year the CDC updates its recommended vaccination schedule for children and adolescents, making sure to include new vaccines as they come out.
+The CDC regularly updates its recommended vaccination schedule for children and adolescents, including new vaccines as they come out.
 The vaccination schedule explains what vaccines children should get based on their age group, making it easier for parents to schedule vaccination appointments for their children.
-There is also a recommended vaccine schedule for adults.
+The CDC also has a recommended vaccine schedule for adults.

 RELATED: Vaccinations to consider once you turn 50